How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 Many authoritarian parents instill a fear of hell as a form of control, suggesting that disobedience not only leads to earthly consequences but also spiritual ones.

-“If Jesus comes back tonight, your dad and I will get taken up to heaven, but you’ll get left behind because [insert recent behavior].”
+For example: “If Jesus comes back tonight, your dad and I will get taken up to heaven, but you’ll get left behind because you [insert recent behavior].”

 How Authoritarian Parenting Affects Attachment Styles

-In authoritarian homes, children struggle to express their emotions or needs due to the criticism, rejection, or punishment they often face.
+In authoritarian homes, children often struggle to express their emotions or needs due to a fear of criticism, rejection, or punishment (Bowlby, 1969; Ainsworth et al., 1978).

 Anxious Attachment

-In homes where "honor thy father and mother" means never questioning authority, children may become hypervigilant.
+In homes where “honor thy father and mother” means never questioning authority, children may become hypervigilant (Sroufe et al., 2005).

 They constantly scan their surroundings to avoid punishment or disapproval.

-This hyper-vigilance can lead them to become overly compliant or clingy, fearing punishment or divine consequences for any perceived misstep.
+This hyper-vigilance can lead them to become overly compliant or clingy, fearing punishment or divine consequences for any perceived misstep (Heller, 2019).

-As adults, these folks may struggle with people-pleasing tendencies, finding it difficult to set boundaries or express their needs in relationships.
+As adults, these folks may struggle with people-pleasing, setting boundaries, or expressing their needs.

-They often grapple with the question, "Who am I?" because, in their quest for stability, they may have adapted to become what others want or need, completely negating any connection to their own wants and needs.
+They often grapple with the question, “who am I?” because, in their quest for stability, they may have molded themselves to become what others want or need, completely negating any connection to their own wants and needs (Johnson, 2008).

 Avoidant Attachment

-On the other hand, some children learn that keeping an emotional distance is safer.
+On the other hand, some children learn that keeping an emotional distance is safer (Bowlby, 1969; Ainsworth et al., 1978).

-They may grow up believing it's essential to trust god to meet all their needs or that seeking comfort from others is a sign of emotional or spiritual weakness.
+They may grow up believing it’s essential to trust god to meet all their needs or that seeking comfort from others is a sign of emotional or spiritual weakness (Mayfield, 2022).

 This belief fosters a reliance on themselves, leading them to view vulnerability as an unacceptable risk.

-While praised for their "maturity" or "independence," this independence often stems from emotional survival rather than genuine confidence.
+While praised for their “maturity” or “independence,” this independence often stems from emotional survival rather than genuine confidence (Heller, 2019).

 As adults, people with avoidant attachment may prioritize self-sufficiency over emotional intimacy, which can make it challenging to connect deeply with others.

-They might form relationships based on doing things for others but struggle to ask for help or rely on others for support.
+They might form relationships based on doing things for others but struggle to ask for help or rely on others for support (Johnson, 2008).

 Disorganized Attachment

-In some authoritarian religious homes, the parenting style is so unpredictable or severe that children develop disorganized attachment, an insecure style marked by conflicting behaviors and intense inner turmoil.
+In some authoritarian religious homes, the parenting style is so unpredictable or severe that children develop disorganized attachment, an insecure style marked by conflicting behaviors and intense inner turmoil (Main & Solomon, 1986).

 Unlike anxious or avoidant attachment, disorganized attachment often arises when children experience a caregiver as both a source of comfort and fear.

-For example, a parent may offer warmth one moment but switch to harsh punishment or extreme withdrawal the next, leaving the child uncertain of how to respond.
+For example, a parent may offer warmth one moment but switch to harsh punishment or extreme withdrawal the next, leaving the child uncertain of how to respond (Sroufe et al., 2005).

 As adults, folks with disorganized attachment may struggle with chaotic relationship patterns, finding it difficult to trust others yet feeling desperate for connection.

-This attachment style can lead to push-pull dynamics, where they seek closeness with others but then push them away out of fear.
+This attachment style can lead to push-pull dynamics, where they seek closeness with others but then push them away out of fear (Heller, 2019; Johnson, 2008).

-Growing up in an authoritarian household can significantly impact how people relate to others in adulthood.
+Growing up in an authoritarian religious household can significantly impact how people relate to others and to themselves once they reach adulthood.

-People raised in authoritarian homes often struggle to communicate their feelings effectively.
+People raised in authoritarian homes often struggle to communicate their feelings effectively (Bowlby, 1969).

 The fear of judgment or punishment instilled in them as children can carry over into adulthood, leading to difficulties in expressing emotions.